 Using Home Remedies to Relieve a Throat Pain

-2. Use nonprescription throat lozenges for relief.
-Many herbal lozenges that you can buy over the counter contain analgesics like lemon or honey.
+2. For relief, use nonprescription throat lozenges.
+Many herbal tablets you can buy over the counter contain analgesics like lemon or honey.

 3. Use throat sprays for relief.
-Like lozenges, throat sprays such as Cepacol, help relieve pain by numbing the lining of the throat.
-Follow instructions on labeling for proper dosage, and consult a doctor or pharmacist for information regarding use with other medications and/or remedies.
+Like lozenges, throat sprays such as Cepacol help relieve pain by numbing the lining of the throat.
+Follow the labeling for proper dosage, and consult a doctor or pharmacist for information regarding use with other medications and/or remedies.

 4. Soothe your throat pain with a warm compress.
-You can soothe pain on the inside of your throat with warm tea, lozenges, and throat sprays, but how about attacking the pain from the outside?
+You can soothe pain inside your throat with warm tea, tablets, and sprays, but how about attacking the pain from the outside?
 Wrap a warm compress around the outside of your throat.
 This could be a warm heating pad, a hot water bottle, or a warm, damp cloth.

 5. Make a compress out of chamomile.
 Make a batch of chamomile tea (or soak 1 tablespoon of dried chamomile flowers in one to two cups of boiling water and let steep).
 Once the tea is warm enough to touch, soak a clean towel in the tea, wring it out, and apply it to the neck area.
-Leave it there for 30-45 minutes and repeat several times a day, if you need to.
-Alternatively, you can buy chamomile flowers put them in a teapot, and let them sit for five minutes in hot water.
+Leave it there for 30-45 minutes and repeat several times daily, if necessary.
+Alternatively, you can buy chamomile flowers, put them in a teapot, and let them sit for five minutes in hot water.

-1. Make a plaster with sea salt and water.
-Mix 2 cups sea salt with 5 to 6 tablespoons (73.9 to 88.7 ml) lukewarm water to create a damp, but not wet, mixture.
+Make a plaster with sea salt and water.
+Mix 2 cups sea salt with 5 to 6 tablespoons (73.9 to 88.7 ml) of lukewarm water to create a damp but not wet mixture.
 Put the salt in the center of a clean dishtowel.
-Roll the towel along its longer side and wrap the towel around your neck.
+Roll the towel along its longer side and wrap it around your neck.
 Cover the plaster with another dry towel.
 Leave it on for as long as you wish.

-humidifiers or steam treatments for relief.
-Warm or cool mist moving through a humidifier can help soothe your throat, although take care not to make your room uncomfortably cold or damp.
+Use humidifiers or steam treatments for relief.
+Warm or cool mist moving through a humidifier can help soothe your throat, although it should not make your room uncomfortably cold or damp.

-1. Take acetaminophen or ibuprofen.
-For pain relief, it’s okay to take acetaminophen and ibuprofen.
+Take acetaminophen or ibuprofen for pain relief; it’s okay to take acetaminophen and ibuprofen.
 Avoid giving children under the age of 20 any aspirin.
 The combination has been linked to a serious condition called Reye syndrome.
 Follow the dosage instructions on the label exactly.

 1. Relieving Your Sore Throat with General Health Practices